Listen to the Story

 In what areas can DocuSign work?
 Within a given company, DocuSign can be used across business functions: contracts for sales, employment offers for human resources, and non-disclosure agreements for legal, among many others.

 How does DocuSign make money?
-What is the business model?
+What is the business model of DocuSign?

 Traditional agreements are slow, expensive, and error-prone because they involve many manual steps, disconnected systems, and paper signing.
 DocuSign’s value proposition is to automate the entire process.